-But if you learn to work as a team with the garden, it will be better.
+But if you learn to work as a team in the garden, it will be better.

 Garden design is an art – like painting – but where the paints have a mind of their own.

 I want a garden to live in.
-One that reflects my character and taste as much as the things I wear and the rest of my home.
+One that reflects my character and tastes as much as the things I wear and the rest of my home.

 But a garden is a specific kind of challenge, it changes, and has a life of its own and that presents challenges in a way that no other design or artistic practice does.

 A garden has to weather, well, the weather.
 It has no roof and walls – though you can define them if you want to – and the confines, arguably, don’t even stop at the property lines.